Cotter High School (Arkansas): Curriculum

-The assumed course of study follows the Smart Core curriculum developed by the Arkansas Department of Education (ADE), which requires students to complete 22 units prior to graduation.
+Courses follow the Smart Core curriculum developed by the Arkansas Department of Education (ADE), which requires students to complete 22 units prior to graduation.
 Students complete regular and Advanced Placement (AP) coursework and exams.

 Athletics

-The Cotter High School mascot is the stylized as the Warriors and they call their mascot Ralph with blue and white serving as the school colors.
+Warriors are Cotter High School's mascot and they call their mascot Ralph.
+Blue and white are the school colors.
 For 2012–14, Cotter Warriors compete in the 2A 2 Conference administered by the Arkansas Activities Association.
 The Warriors compete in interscholastic activities including baseball, basketball (boys/girls), cheer, cross country (boys/girls), softball, track & field (boys/girls), and volleyball.